jcbhmr/set-secrets-action/README.md

-# sync-user-secrets
+# Set secrets action

-🔒 Sync one repo's secrets to more repos
+🔒 Set secrets on a single repo or multiple repos at once

 ## Usage

-The primary usecase for this action to to sync secrets from one "main" repo (like your special meta `user/.github` repo or `user/user` repo) to a bunch of other repositories.
-This is very useful for users who want to sync something like an `$NPM_TOKEN` secret across a bunch of their Node.js packages.
-You can use GitHub Search syntax to determine which repositories are targeted by this action.
+Put something like this in a "dummy" repository that will hold a bunch of secrets.
+I like to use my community health file repository (`jcbhmr/.github`) for this.

 ```yml
 name: Update user secrets